 Cynthia is a retired U.S. Foreign Service Officer, who served widely at U.S. Consulates and Embassies in the Middle East and Europe over her almost 30-year career.
 She has lived just off Lincoln Park since 1986, and delights in the architectural and garden beauty, and the human-scale and walkability of Capitol Hill, which she calls "our little slice of paradise."
 Cynthia joined Capitol Hill Village in 2017, and has been an active volunteer and participant in over a dozen CHV Affinity Groups, recently taking over the leadership of the Theater Group and helping out with Travel Club outings.
 Cynthia has a BA from Oberlin College, a Master's in International Affairs from Columbia University, and a Master's in Strategic Studies from the National War College.
 She recently joined the CHV Board and is serving as the Membership Committee co-chair.

 Geoff is one of the founders of CHV, having seen the model on Beacon Hill in Boston.
 He has a depth of knowledge of Capitol Hill organizations, networks and individuals that is vital to CHV and has served on the boards of The Capitol Hill Day School and CHAMPS.
 He is also a trained and dedicated hospice volunteer, fluent in end of life issues and decision making.
 He holds a B.A. from Hobart College and an MPA. from American University

 CHV Board Meetings

-Regular Meetings of the Capitol Hill Village Board are held the 2nd Tuesday of odd months at the National Capital Bank Board room from 4-6 pm.
+Regular Meetings of the Capitol Hill Village Board are held the 2nd Tuesday of odd months virtually from 4-6 pm.
 CHV members and the community may observe meetings.
-Community members should let the President of the Board or the Executive Director know if they plan to attend because the bank is closed at that time so security needs to be alerted of guests.
+For a list of Board committees, committee chairs, and current members, please click here.